-file is a script that runs every time a new terminal session is started in Unix-like operating systems.
+The .zshrc file is a script that runs every time a new terminal session is started in Unix-like operating systems.
 It is used to configure the shell session, set up aliases, define functions, and more, making the terminal easier to use and more powerful.
-Below is a summary of the key sections and functionalities defined in the provided .zshrc
+Below is a summary of the key sections and functionalities defined in the provided .zshrc file.

 Setup